sahiga/developer.box.com/guides/embed/ui-elements/annotations.md

 ### Thread Events

-All annotation threads fire the following events.
+All annotation threads trigger the following events.
 The event data will contain:

 ```js
 {